 Ideally, you could put all of your purchases on a credit or debit card, but it’s unrealistic to think you will never have to convert your dollars into another country’s currency, especially when making smaller purchases.
 Even if you pulled off the feat, most bank ATM and credit card usage fees run 2 or 3 percent.

 Capital One, however, is one bank that offers a zero percent foreign currency conversion fee via its Capital One 360 checking account.

 When using your credit card abroad, try to pay in the local currency.
 If you instead accept the vendor’s “guaranteed” rate offered “for your convenience” you will usually pay more than what your own bank charges.

 If you absolutely can’t make it to Europe this year, your delay could actually work to your advantage.
-Goldman Sachs, an American multinational investment firm, has forecast the euro will slide to $1.15 by the end of 2015 and $1.05 by 2016.
-It currently costs about $1.25 to purchase one euro today.
+Goldman Sachs Bank USA, an American multinational investment firm, forecasted the euro will slide to $1.15 by the end of 2015 and $1.05 by 2016.
+It currently costs only $1 to purchase one euro today.

 So, with Europe on sale, you don’t have to settle for replicas of the Eiffel Tower in Las Vegas or the Matterhorn in Anaheim, Calif., you can go see the real things.
 Why go to Pittsburgh when you go to Paris?

 3. Invest in the stock market